Author Paul Kendrick Discusses His New Book Nine Days: The Race to Save Martin Luther King Jr.'s Life and Win the 1960 Election

 Digital Advocacy is on everyone's mind.
 Last month, I attended the Nonprofit Technology Conference in Washington, D.C. and one panel caught my eye: New Tools From the 2016 Elections That Nonprofit Techies Need to Know About.
 Given that our clients are both campaigns and nonprofits, it was a perfect fit.

-What is Name Recognition?
-Does It Really Matter in Political Campaigns?
+Name Recognition, What is it?
+Does Name ID Really Matter in Politics?

 This four part webinar series will cover advocacy topics ranging from digital ad buying, developing a winning advocacy strategy, and goal setting for digital advertising campaigns.
 The first webinar in the series will be on content marketing for advocacy campaigns.